rmalcolmwood/Getting-and-Cleaning-Data-Course-Project/README.md

 and subject.
 The resulting dataset is a merger of the training and test sets, and includes measurements on the mean and standard deviation for each measurement.**

+The script goes through the following steps:

+1. read the zipfile containing the datasets
+2. unzip
+3. read and set the activity labels/features from the unzipped file (use 2nd column only from the resulting table
+4. read the mean and standard deviation
+5. read and merge the datasets and give them labels
+6. make the activities & subjects into factors
+7. use the reshape2 package to name columns and get the means

 =======================================

 The following files are available for the train and test data.
 Their descriptions are equivalent.